UV Laser Processing

-Micro Vias – Generally described as a via or hole through one or more layers of a flexible circuit board made of laminations of alternating insulating and conducting layers of material.
-These materials are often copper sheet (1/2 oz typically) and an epoxy/fiberglass blend in thin sheets (.001-.002” thick).
-The laser drilling tool will create a via from the top layer down to a copper catch pad below.
+Micro Vias are generally described as a via or hole through one or more layers of a flexible circuit board made of laminations of alternating insulating and conducting layers of material.
+These layers are usually made of copper sheet and thin epoxy-fiberglass blend.
+The laser drilling tool will create a via from the top layer, down to a copper catch pad below.
 This via will be plated to form an electrical connection between conducting layers.

 For helpful links to information on the PCB industry, check the IPC website

-Our systems can align to pre-etched openings in the top layer and remove the dielectric down to the next layer.
+Accu-Tech can align to pre-etched openings in the top layer and remove the dielectric down to the next layer.
 Likewise, we can create openings in a solid copper top layer aligned to your lower layer registration fiducials and then remove the dielectric.
-Supplying pre-etched openings in the top layer maybe more cost effective – depending on your etching capabilities.
-Pre-etched boards can have a quicker turn around time as well.
+Supplying pre-etched openings in the top layer may be more cost effective – depending on your etching capabilities.
+Pre-etched boards can have a quicker turnaround time as well.

-Registration targeting is usually a set of four “butterfly” targets, one at each corner of the panel just outside of the pattern of the part or parts.
-The supplied computer files (usually gerber or .drl format) will show the relationship of the targets to the via pattern.
-As well, this allows our systems to compensate for the slight shrinkage and out of square conditions that can be an outcome of the lamination process.
+Registration targeting is usually a set of four butterfly, crosshair, and bullseye targets, one at each corner of the panel just outside of the pattern of the part or parts.
+As well, this allows our systems to compensate for the slight shrinkage and out-of-square conditions that can be an outcome of the lamination process.

-Furthermore, any overhanging or excess copper flashing from lamination should be pre-trimmed from the boards before delivery as this excess material can prevent the boards from laying flat on the laser tooling.
-As a result, this will increase consistency of features across a panel.
+Any overhanging or excess copper flashing from lamination should be pre-trimmed from the boards before delivery as this excess material can prevent the boards from lying flat on the laser tooling.

-3) Fiducials should be identified as a separate tool number as well.
-We prefer these targets to be under .020” in diameter and can be of the butterfly, bulls-eye, circular pad or cross-hair type.
+- Fiducials should be identified as a separate tool number as well.
+We prefer these targets to be under .020” in diameter and can be of the butterfly, bullseye, circular pad, or crosshair type.

-5) Please send a panel stack-up showing the thickness of materials we are drilling through and landing on.
-This will help us in reducing the time for test patterns which reduces cost to you.
+- Please send a panel stack-up showing the thickness of materials we are drilling through and landing on.
+This will help us in reducing the time for test patterns which reduces costs to you.